Up to 60% off sofas & mattresses — limited‑time deals.

 Comfort/Support Materials Gel memory foam + pocket springs Gel memory foam + pocket springs

-Cooling (our test) Neutral-to-cool Neutral
+Cooling (our test) Neutral Neutral to slightly cool

 How We Tested It